|

 Collecting vials

-Vials (4 dram) filled with alcohol
+(4 dram) filled with alcohol can be used for small

-alcohol (70%) is the best preservative but may be
+or delicate insects.
+Ethyl alcohol (70%) is the best

-difficult to find (140 proof gin and vodka are 70%
+gin and vodka are 70% ethyl alcohol).
+Rubbing

-alcohol) can be substituted.
-Rubbing alcohol tends to
+Rubbing alcohol tends to harden specimens making

-harden specimens making them more difficult to handle
+them more difficult to handle later.
+Collecting

-later.
-Collecting information such as date and
+information such as date and location should be

-card, in pencil, and placed inside the
+pencil, and placed inside the vial.

-vial.
 Pencil lead will not wash off in alcohol.

 |